 Make a sharp right and then a quick left, which marks the beginning of a tough-ish climb towards a large water tank off to the left.
 Take a left at the top of the climb and head towards the water tank.
-Continue down the stairs (WALK YOUR BIKE DOWN THE STAIRS - they are pretty gnarly).
+Continue down the stairs.
+(Stairs are rideable for higher "intermediate" riders when trail is in good condition.
+[RIDE AT YOUR OWN RISK!]
+Watch out for sandbags and, if you do ride, aim for the shallower drops).
 Continue past the apartments parking on the horse trail, then take a sharp right up (usually well pine coned) hill to the Serrano Avenue crossing.
 This is a busy street with fast traffic - wait for a break.

 As you cross, stay to the left of the horse trail, ride downhill, and then stay sharply to the right.
 There's a short, steep climb followed by a longer less steep climb.
 Stay on the main trail (there's a left that takes you over to Ronald Reagan [formerly Toyon] Park, skip it) and head towards the tunnel under Oak Canyon Drive.
 The tunnel is a little dark and creepy, but there are usually no obstacles in it.
 On the other side there's some singletrack up and down and one very steep climb up to a bridge.
 Continue until you come out on Blue Sky.